Buried (film)

-Buried is a 2010 English-language Spanish survival thriller film directed by Rodrigo Cortés.
+Buried is a 2010 English-language survival psychological thriller film directed by Rodrigo Cortés.
 It stars Ryan Reynolds and was written by Chris Sparling.

-The story is about Iraq-based American civilian truck driver Paul Conroy (Ryan Reynolds), who, after being attacked, finds himself buried alive in a wooden coffin, with only a lighter, flask, flashlight, knife, glowsticks, pen, pencil, and a mobile phone.
-Since its premiere at the Sundance Film Festival, the film has received a positive critical reception.
+The film follows Iraq-based American civilian truck driver Paul Conroy (Reynolds), who, after being attacked, finds himself buried alive in a wooden coffin, with only a lighter, flask, flashlight, knife, glowsticks, pen, pencil, and a mobile phone.
+Since its premiere at the 2010 Sundance Film Festival, the film has received a positive critical reception.

 Plot

-In 2006, Paul Conroy, an American civilian working in Iraq, awakes to find himself buried in a wooden coffin with only a Zippo lighter, a pen, and a BlackBerry phone at hand.
+In 2006, Paul Conroy, an American civilian working in Iraq, awakes to find himself buried in a wooden coffin with only a Zippo lighter and a BlackBerry phone at hand.
 As he gradually begins to piece together what has happened to him, he recalls that he and several others were ambushed by terrorists, passing out after being hit by a rock.
-After calling 911 in Youngstown, Ohio, the FBI in Chicago, and his employer — none of whom help him — he receives a call from his kidnapper, Jabir, demanding that he pay a ransom of $5 million or he will be left in the coffin to die.
-Along with the script Paul is to read, Paul also finds a malfunctioning flashlight, a glow stick, a flask with alcohol, and a pocket knife.
+He receives a call from his kidnapper, Jabir, demanding that he pay a ransom of $5 million or he will be left in the coffin to die.

-Paul calls the State Department, which tells him that due to the government policy of not negotiating with terrorists, it will not pay the ransom but will attempt to rescue him.
-They connect him with Dan Brenner, head of the Hostage Working Group, who tells Paul they are working to find him, to conserve the Blackberry's battery life, and implores him not to make the video that Jabir has demanded.
-Brenner informs Paul that a man named Mark White was rescued from a similar situation three weeks prior and is now home safe with his family.
-Paul calls his mother, who is in a nursing home, but she barely remembers him due to severe dementia.
+Conroy calls the State Department, which tells him that due to the government policy of not negotiating with terrorists, it will not pay the ransom but will try to rescue him.
+They connect him with Dan Brenner, head of the Hostage Working Group, who tells Conroy they are working to find him.

-Jabir calls Paul again and demands he film a ransom video, sending a photo of his colleague, Pamela, gagged with a gun to her head.
-Paul insists that no one will pay $5 million, so Jabir drops the amount to $1 million.
-Paul finds a live snake in the coffin, which he is able to drive away through a hole in the wooden crate side with a fire from the alcohol.
-After switching the language on the Blackberry from Arabic to English, he finds the Blackberry's number, which he relays to his wife in a voicemail.
-Paul records the video, but the kidnappers execute Pamela anyway and send him a video of the murder.
-He calls Brenner, who is upset with him for making the video, which is now being played on all major networks and has received numerous views on YouTube.